jroberts-payjoy/payjoy_scripts/README.md

     ln -s rush-who rush-w

 Now, `rush w` should run `libexec/rush-who`, and save you mere milliseconds of typing every day!

-## Prepare your sub

-Clone this repo:

-    git clone git://github.com/37signals/sub.git [name of your sub] cd [name of your sub]
-    ./prepare.sh [name of your sub]

-The prepare script will run you through the steps for making your own sub.
-Also, don't call it `sub`, by the way!
-Give it a better name.

-## Install your sub

-So you've prepared your own sub, now how do you use it?
-Here's one way you could install your sub in your `$HOME` directory:

-    cd
-    git clone [YOUR GIT HOST URL]/sub.git .sub

-For bash users:

-    echo 'eval "$($HOME/.sub/bin/sub init -)"' >> ~/.bash_profile
-    exec bash

-For zsh users:

-    echo 'eval "$($HOME/.sub/bin/sub init -)"' >> ~/.zshenv
-    source ~/.zshenv

-You could also install your sub in a different directory, say `/usr/local`.
-This is just one way you could provide a way to install your sub.

 ## License